backstage/backstage/docs/conf/index.md

   plugin.
 - [Writing Configuration](./writing.md): How to provide configuration for your Backstage deployment.
-- [Defining Configuration](./defining.md): How to define configuration for users of your plugin.
+- [Defining Configuration](./defining.md): How to define configuration schema for users of your plugin or package.